Oxen-AI/oxen-release/README.md

 # Overview

 No need to learn a new paradigm.

 The Oxen Command Line Interface (CLI) mirrors [git](https://git-scm.com/) in many ways, so if you are comfortable versioning code with git, it will be straight forward to version your datasets with Oxen.

-Watch as we commit hundreds of thousands of images to a an Oxen repository in a matter of seconds.
+Watch as we commit hundreds of thousands of images to a an Oxen repository in a matter of seconds 🚀

 <p align="center">
     <img src="images/cli-celeba.gif" alt="oxen cli demo" />